-Ken is spending the remainder of 2020 and 2021 writing the book, creating the artwork, and producing the recorded videos.
+Ken is spending the remainder of 2021 and 2022 writing the book, creating the artwork, and producing the recorded videos.
 For an over 300-page textbook, that is a whole lotta work.
-This project will be completed in the 2021 in time for planning for the Fall 2022 school year.
+This project will be completed in the 2023 in time for planning for the Fall 2023 school year.

-The best part is that a basic version of Young Person's Guide will be available absolutely free.
+The best part is that a basic edition of the course will be available absolutely free!

 Combining traditional classroom with online learning and peer interaction results in better learning outcomes.
 More engaging, more ownership, and more retention.
 You’ll learn the fundamentals of project management, traditional and agile, in easy to understand language taking advantage of words, figures, and videos.

 This book can be a self-paced reference guide, the textbook used in a classroom as part of a course curriculum, or as the core workbook in a virtual, eLearning class.
 Contrary to most boring management books, this visual approach will make learning fun.
 Watch this overview video for students:

 The “Measuring Individual Performance” topic is available as a free preview.
 In the “Self-Study” section of the chapter, click the URL to view the lesson’s video highlights.
 No login is required.
 The student textbook is available in lay-flat paperback and eBook (PDF/Kindle).

 To make sure this course finds its way into everyoneʼs hands, the basic student version (without videos, quizzes, and downloads) will be available absolutely free!

 READ A CHAPTER FROM